Although Black women are now the most educated group in America, their paychecks are a long way off from reflecting that.

 While the pay gap is extreme when comparing women to men, the numbers are excruciatingly painful for Black women, who at best make 69 percent of what white men earn.
 Women overall earn about 80 percent of what their white male counterparts make.

-This data comes from an analysis released this week by the National Partnership for Women and Families, that found women employed full-time, year-round across the U.S. are paid just 80 cents for every dollar paid to men.
+This data comes from an analysis released earlier this year by the National Partnership for Women and Families, that found women employed full-time, year-round across the U.S. are paid just 80 cents for every dollar paid to men.
 On average, women are losing more than $840 billion each year due to the wage gap, the study points out.

 Subscribe to our daily newsletter for the latest in hair, beauty, style and celebrity news